yearone-io/hashlists-docs/getting-started/openapi.md

 # Supported Blockchains

-The Hashlists Curation Protocol is deployed on LUKSO, Arbitrum, LUKSO Testnet, and Arbirtum Sepolia Testnet.
-The latest protocol contract dpeloyments can be found here: [https://hashlists.xyz/contracts](https://hashlists.xyz/contracts)
+The Hashlists Curation Protocol is deployed on LUKSO, Arbitrum, LUKSO Testnet, and Arbitrum Sepolia Testnet.
+The latest protocol contract deployments can be found here: [https://hashlists.xyz/contracts](https://hashlists.xyz/contracts)